 Q: How quickly was the Empire State Building reopened after the crash?
 A: Despite the extensive damage, the Empire State Building was remarkably resilient.
 It reopened to the public just two days after the crash.

 Q: How did the crash impact the design and construction of future skyscrapers?
 A: The crash prompted a review of building codes and design practices.
-Future skyscrapers incorporated more robust structural designs, fire-resistant materials, and improved emergency evacuation systems.
+Future skyscrapers incorporated more strong structural designs, fire-resistant materials, and improved emergency evacuation systems.

 Q: How is the Empire State Building crash remembered today?
 A: The crash is remembered as a tragic event that highlighted the vulnerability of even the most iconic structures.
 It serves as a reminder of the importance of aviation safety and emergency preparedness.
 Memorials and historical accounts keep the memory of the victims alive.